-When you click here, the AWS management console will open in a new browser window, so you can keep this step-by-step guide open.
+When you click here, the Amazon Web Services management console will open in a new browser window, so you can keep this step-by-step guide open.
 When this screen loads, find Amazon RDS under Database and click to open the Amazon RDS Console.

 In this step, we will use Amazon RDS to create a MySQL DB Instance with db.t2.micro DB instance class, 5 GB of storage, and automated backups enabled with a retention period of one day.